 FOR THIS ASSIGNMENT..
 YOU ARE TO PHOTOGRAPH USING A DIFFERENT ANGLE EXCEPT AT YOUR EYE LEVEL.
 YOU MUST TAKE YOUR PHOTOGRAPHS WITH LIGHTROOM MOBILE IN PRO MODE TO SHOOT IN DNG.
-MINIMUM OF 25 IMAGES.
+IF YOU HAVE YOUR OWN DIGITAL CAMERA, YOU MAY USE IT FOR THIS ASSIGNMENT.
+YOU WILL SHOOT 30 IMAGES!!.
 YOUR SUBJECT CAN BE ANYTHING YOU WOULD LIKE, BUT YOU MUST APPROACH YOUR SUBJECT FROM A DIFFERENT POINT OF VIEW OR PERSPECTIVE.
 BELOW YOU WILL FIND A DESCRIPTION FOR EACH OF THE DIFFERENT ANGLES.

 WHAT TO TURN IN:

 YOU WILL CREATE AN ALBUM IN LIGHTROOM CLASSIC CALLES ANGLES.